I. Formal Relationship Between the University and Students

 A decision by the President of the University that the suspension of a student, for reasons of unsatisfactory conduct, unsatisfactory academic performance, or otherwise, clearly indicates that withdrawal from UNBC is in the best interest of the University.

-Courses meet the University's policy on transfer credit;
+1. Courses meet the University's policy on transfer credit; and

 In order to apply for re-admission to the University, students must submit an Application for Admission/Re-admission to the Office of the Registrar.
 Students must provide, with the application, a letter to the Registrar, stating their rationale for wishing to return to studies at UNBC and documenting any work completed or experience gained which would better qualify them to complete studies at UNBC successfully.
 Students who are permitted to return to studies at UNBC return on Academic Probation, and are subject to the University’s regulations on academic standing and continuance found in the current calendar.